Configuration

 .env for Supabase.
 The onboarding screen writes the creds to the shared ui-config volume, the gateway polls /config on boot and picks them up automatically.

-Use (1) only as an override — e.g. a remote gateway that must always point at a specific project regardless of what the UI’s active project is.
+Use (1) only as an override — e.g. a remote gateway that must always point at a specific database regardless of what the UI’s active workspace is.

 -